WilsonLe/host-it-yourself/README.md

 # host-it-yourself
-A list of docker-friendly self-host-able software
+A list of self-host-able software

 # Business Apps